sjordan0228/nfc-toolchanger-spoolman/afc/NOTES.md

 ## 👻 Possible Problems I Foresee
 Using a single **PN5180** to read two lanes introduces a significant risk: there will almost certainly be times when the system tries to write an update, but the scanner picks up the **wrong NFC tag** because both are in the field.

-While it might be tempting to just use a manual macro with a 3rd dedicated "update station" PN5180, we can implement a **Targeted Write** to solve this programmatically.
+I might be tempted to just use a manual macro with a 3rd dedicated "update station" PN5180;....but I think I can implement a **Targeted Write** to solve this programmatically.
+I can always fallback to the manual method if this doesn't work out

 ### Targeted Write Solution